-As an initial conciliatory measure, military checkpoints on Nicosia’s Ledra Street were dismantled by order of Nicosia Mayor Eleni Mavrou months before the presidential election.
+As an initial conciliatory measure, military checkpoints on Nicosia’s Ledra Street were dismantled by order of the mayor, Eleni Mavrou, months before the presidential election.
 Mavrou is a leading member of AKEL.
 Now, following up on February’s presidential victory, Christofias has brought this initial peace initiative to a qualitatively higher level — Ledra Street is one of the two crossing points opened in the new talks.

 It took over 30 years, but Cyprus’ new AKEL government is working to turn the negative developments of the past around.